bhopals/english-vocabs/vocabs-soul-survivor.md

 - Leaning on the sink, he turned on the cold water, and threw a handful on his face.
 - Strikingly handsome and successful doctor
 - He slowly walked into the shower and turned on the cold water to wake up an already frightened body.
+- You appear to be ...
+- He has got a very dark hostile attitude which I did not like

 - VOCABS